spear011/MIDI-metadata-extractor/README.md

                 └── ...
 ```
 # Results
-- **midi files:** MIDI files divided by instrument according to the crop mode you specify, or divided by instrument and then truncated to a specified number of measures.
+- **MIDI Files:** MIDI files divided by instrument according to the crop mode you specify, or divided by instrument and then truncated to a specified number of measures.
 - **results.csv:** Contains all 12 pieces of metadata provided by ComMU, including the program message number assigned to each instrument and the name of the instrument it corresponds to, as well as the midi file title of the original song and the location where each sequence was placed.
   - song_midi
   - file_name